Skip to content

 TensorFlow on Aurora

 TensorFlow is a popular, open-source deep learning framework developed and released by Google.
-The TensorFlow home page has more information about TensorFlow, which you can refer to.
-For trouble shooting on Polaris, please contact support@alcf.anl.gov.
+The TensorFlow home page has more information about the framework.
+For troubleshooting on Aurora, contact support@alcf.anl.gov.

-TensorFlow is already pre-installed on Aurora, available in the frameworks module.
-To use it from a compute node, please do:
+TensorFlow is preinstalled on Aurora and available through the tensorflow module.
+To use it on a compute node, load the module:

-Then you can import TensorFlow as usual, the following is an output from the frameworks module:
+Then you can import TensorFlow as usual.
+The following output is from the tensorflow/2025.2.0 module:

-This import will fail on login nodes because there is no XPU on login nodes.
+This import will fail on login nodes because they do not have XPU devices.

 [PhysicalDevice(name='/physical_device:CPU:0', device_type='CPU'),